mohamedfaridelsherbini/personal_website/README.md

 - 🚀 Built with Kotlin and Ktor
 - 📱 Responsive design that works on all devices
-- 🎨 Modern CSS with gradients and animations
+- 🎨 Modern CSS with gradients, glassmorphism, and a neon cursor trail
 - 📄 Multiple pages: Home, About, Projects, Contact
 - 🔧 Easy to customize and extend